alexaandru/confetti/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/alexaandru/confetti.svg)](https://pkg.go.dev/github.com/alexaandru/confetti)
 [![Socket.dev](https://socket.dev/api/badge/go/package/github.com/alexaandru/confetti)](https://socket.dev/go/package/github.com/alexaandru/confetti)

-An opinionated take on Go configuration: put your secrets in SSM, put the rest in ENV vars and this package will load them all.
-And you can also load from JSON files because... why not?
+An opinionated take on handling Go configs: put your secrets in SSM, put the rest in ENV vars and this package will load them all.
+And you can also load from JSON because... why not?

 ## Why Confetti?

-- **Minimal API, maximal power:** One function (`Load()`), 3 `Loader`s and 6 ways to load the data (ENV vars, SSM var holding a JSON, a local JSON file, a `[]byte` slice, an `io.Reader` or (preferred over `io.Reader`) an `io.ReadSeeker`);
+- **Minimal API, maximal power:** One function (`Load()`), 3 `Loader` and 6 ways to load the data (ENV vars, SSM var holding a JSON, a local JSON file, a `[]byte` slice, an `io.Reader` or (preferred over `io.Reader`) an `io.ReadSeeker`);
 - **Minimal dependencies:** Only SSM loader pulls in AWS SDK v2, stdlib for everything else;